 - Distribution: Fairly widespread along the western coast of Britain and all around Ireland.
-Much less common along the eastern coasts of the UK.
+Less common along the eastern coasts of England and Scotland.

 - Feeds on: Very small crustaceans, copepods and planktonic sea creatures.

 - Description: Extremely long and slim body.
-Snout is very long with the mouth located at the end.
-Single dorsal fin is present in the middle of the body and pectoral and tail fins are very small.
-Raised crest above the head.
-Body is rigid and made up of relatively hard scales and ridges which act as a kind of armour to protect the fish.
+The snout is very long with the mouth located at the end.
+A single dorsal fin is present in the middle of the body and pectoral and tail fins are very small.
+There is a raised crest above the head.
+The body is rigid and made up of relatively hard scales and ridges which act as a kind of armour to protect the fish.
 Colour is usually a light brown to yellow/green, with 10 – 20 darker stripes along the length of the body.

-The greater pipefish is closely related to seahorse species (they look somewhat like a straightened out seahorse) and are a common species around much of the western coast of England, Scotland and Wales, and all around the Republic of Ireland.
-It is, however, relatively rare along the eastern coasts of England and Scotland.
+The greater pipefish is closely related to seahorse species (they look somewhat like a straightened out seahorse) and are a common species around much of the western coast of Britain and all around the Republic of Ireland, although it is relatively rare along the eastern coasts of England and Scotland.
 They are also found throughout the Mediterranean and along the eastern and northern coasts of Africa.
 The greater pipefish is very much a mini-species, growing to a maximum of 18 inches long, although the vast majority are smaller than this, usually failing to grow any bigger than 12 inches and weigh only 2 or 3 ounces.

 Habitat, Behaviour and Feeding

 Greater pipefish can live in very shallow water and are sometimes found trapped in rockpools at low tide, although they can also live at depths down to around 100 metres.
-They favour sandy or muddy seabeds and are often found in weed beds or within seagrass beds, and are commonly found in estuary environments.
+They favour sandy or muddy seabeds and are often found in weed beds or within seagrass beds, and are commonly found in estuaries and sheltered inshore waters.
 The greater pipefish has a very small mouth which is located at the end of the long snout.
 They hunt for very small crustaceans such as prawns and sea slaters as well as plaktonic creatures.
 As their mouth does not open they feed sucking through their snout.

 Greater pipefish are poor swimmers as their very small fins provide weak propulsion and their body is somewhat stiff and rigid meaning they cannot bend very well to create additional movement.
 This makes them easy prey for predatory fish species.
-However, their hard scales and ridges work as armour to provide protection (against smaller, weaker species of fish at least) and they can often avoid detection by other species as they are relatively well camouflaged against the seabed and weedy areas where they live.
+However, their hard scales and ridges work as a kind of armour to provide protection (against smaller, weaker species of fish at least).
+They can also avoid detection from other species as they are relatively well camouflaged against the seabed and weedy areas where they live.

 Commercial Value and Threats

 Greater pipefish have zero commercial value.
 An unknown number of pipefish are killed through being caught as bycatch, although it is not known what effect this has on overall numbers and sustainability.
-There could be future problems for this species as the weed bed and seagrass habitats of pipefish are being damaged or destroyed through commercial trawling and pollution.
-Despite this, pipefish are currently considered to be abundant, although they are officially classed as Not Evaluated by the IUCN (International Union for the Conservation of Nature).
+There could be future problems for this species as the weed bed and seagrass habitats of pipefish are being damaged or destroyed through commercial trawling, the development of offshore wind farms and pollution.
+Despite this, pipefish populations are currently considered to be stable, although they are officially classed as Not Evaluated by the IUCN (International Union for the Conservation of Nature).